jackWinford42/security-multitool/README.md

 Email and Url reputation analysis is done with ipqualityscore.com and their API for fraud detection.
 Ipqualityscore analyses over one billion actions a day, making the service trustworthy and effective.
 The api also draws propriety data from honeypots, traps, dark web monitoring, threat network, and reports from fortune 500 companies.

+Chart.js is used to make the charts on the homepage animated and interactable.
+Also a combination of Bootstrap and Reactstrap is used for much of the styling such as Cards and Alerts.
+Most of all, Material.ui is used to style elements of the page such as the forms, nav bar, and buttons.
+The font RAMT uses is Roboto.

 Database Schema for RAMT:
 ![Database PNG](databaseSchema/RAMTDatabaseSchema.png?raw=true "RAMT Database Schema")